mindspore-lab/mindone/examples/stable_diffusion_v2/controlnet.md

 - `n_samples`: How many samples you want to generate.
 - `low_threshold`: A parameter required by Canny edge maps control.
 - `high_threshold`: A parameter required by Segmentation edge maps control.
-- `segmentation_ckpt_path`: The path to load segmentation detector pretrained model.
-It is required by Segmentation edge maps.
+- `condition_ckpt_path`: The path to load detectors requiring pretrained model.
+Currently, it is required by Segmentation edge maps.

 ### Results
 Generated images will be saved in `stable_diffusion_v2/output` by default.